Residency Program Director

-In addition to two audits and one medication use evaluation, residents are expected to complete a major research project.
+Residents are expected to complete a longitudinal major research project.
 Opportunities exist for research presentations at a variety of national conferences.
-The project manuscript will be submitted for publication in a peer-reviewed journal.
-In addition to a major research project, the residents will complete two audits and one medication use evaluation.
+A project manuscript will be developed suitable for publication in a peer-reviewed journal.

 The residents will be assigned to participate in a P&T Subcommittee, Medication Safety team, and additional committee work as needed.

-The resident will participate in a clinical on-call program, weekend staffing, delivery of a formal Resident Education Series, precepting College of Pharmacy students, and volunteer at the Columbus Free Clinic.
+The resident will participate in a clinical on-call program during PGY1 and volunteer at the Columbus Free Clinic during both years.

-The 24 month Pharmacotherapy residency program provides a unique opportunity for exposure to highly trained preceptors in many practice areas.
-Residents may choose rotations in a variety of areas including acute care, ambulatory care, pediatrics, academia, administration, and non-direct patient care including medication safety, information technology, drug information, and medication patient assistance.
+The PGY1 Pharmacy/PGY2 Pharmacotherapy residency program provides a unique opportunity for exposure to highly trained preceptors in many practice areas.
+Residents may choose rotations in a variety of areas.
+Preceptors that will consistently interact with the resident are: